isaaxite/deploy-posts-to-github-issue/README.md

 - **Non-intrusively:** Isubo will search the asset links in the post and format them to full https url non-intrusively.Allows you to write locally so as to get an excellent writing and preview experience, without requiring you to format resource links one by one.

-- **Trustworthy:** More than 80 test cases to ensure the reliability of the core logic.Every version is published after pass all test cases.
+- **Trustworthy:** Nearly 100 test cases to ensure the reliability of the core logic.Every version is published after pass all test cases.

 🧀 Its features include: